The Four Corners is a brand new motorcycle tour. It is designed for those who prefer to stay on this side of the

 Ride through contrasting landscapes and stay in welcoming hotels and traditional guesthouses.

 Our journey of discovery starts with a visit to Bletchley Park.
-It was once a home of the WW2 code breakers.
-We also might choose to spend few hours in Cambridge.
+It was once the home of the WW2 code breakers.
+We also might choose to spend a few hours in Cambridge.
 It is the oldest university town in the UK.

 The next morning our tour continues towards the cathedral city of York.
-Along the way we’ll ride the magnificent route along Lincolnshire coast.
+Along the way we’ll ride the magnificent route along the Lincolnshire coast.
 In York there is plenty to interest any sightseer.
 Some of the most popular attractions are cobblestone Shambles and the inspiring Minster.
-There are also the Jorvik Viking Centre as well as the famous National Railway Museum.
+There is also the Jorvik Viking Centre as well as the famous National Railway Museum.

 Leaving York we’ll join the Roman Imperial trail towards Scotland.
-It is hard to define the magic of the Hadrian’s Wall.
-So we shall allow a bit of time to take a short deviation to Hexham.
+It is hard to define the magic of Hadrian’s Wall.
+So we shall allow a bit of time to take a short deviation to Chester.
 Here we can visit the beautifully reconstructed Chesters Roman Fort and Hadrian’s Wall museum.
-For the rest of the day we shall be traversing the rolling hills of the Northumbria National Park.
-From here we continuing to explore the most northern frontier of the Roman Empire.
+For the rest of the day we shall be traversing the rolling hills of the Northumberland National Park.
+From here we continue to explore the most northern frontier of the Roman Empire.
 We shall enter Scotland at the Carter Bar.
-It is also one of the UK’s the most remote and scenic border crossings.
+It is also one of the UK’s most remote and scenic border crossings.

 No holiday to these parts would be complete without a visit to Edinburgh.
 Tarry here for two days and indulge ourselves in fascinating Scottish history and culture.
 The capital city has old medieval quarters as well as the elegant newer Georgian part.
 We’ll have ample time to visit some of the popular tourist attractions.
 These include the famous Princes Street, Edinburgh Castle, Gin Distillery, National Museum of Scotland as well as the Royal Botanic Garden and the National Gallery.
 Or we may just decide to go for a ride!